Minor in Media Arts and Design

 These requirements aim to give students a well-rounded foundation in theoretical and historical aspects of media and design while also affording them opportunities for creativity.
 These courses will also prepare them for a multitude of media professions and fields, whether they aim to study media further in graduate school or become practitioners and artists.

-Alternative Capstone Colloquium Sequence
+Opt-In Capstone Colloquium Sequence

-MAAD minors can selectively participate in the Media Arts and Design Capstone Sequence.
+MADD minors can selectively participate in the Media Arts and Design Capstone Sequence.
 The sequence begins with the Methodologies course which delves into the technical aspects of creative project development.
 Students may choose to take this course on its own as an elective.
-Alternatively, those who complete Methodologies have the option to progress to MAAD Production, a practice-focused course that builds upon the foundations laid in Methodologies.
+Alternatively, those who complete Methodologies have the option to progress to MADD Production, a practice-focused course that builds upon the foundations laid in Methodologies.
 Upon completion of this sequence, students will have the option to exhibit in the Spring exposition.

 Courses and Distribution

-MAAD courses and cross-lists are distributed across Media Theory, Media History, Media Practice and Design, and Electives according to their course number.
+MADD courses and cross-lists are distributed across Media Theory, Media History, Media Practice and Design, and Electives according to their course number.

 Media Theory (10000 - 14999)